profsmith89/ctps/_sources/chap05.md

 Both these methods are blocking calls, e.g., `socket.sendall` blocks until the entire message is sent (or an error occurs).
 For short messages in an application like ours, where our server serves only one client, this is a reasonable thing to do.
 ```

+## Sending and receiving messages

-**Sending and receiving messages.** With a socket created and configured, we are ready to start sending and receiving messages.
+With a socket created and configured, we are ready to start sending and receiving messages.
 There are numerous different methods for sending and receiving messages in the `socket` library, and we're going to use two fairly simple ones: `socket.sendall` and `socket.recv`.

 Roughly speaking, `socket.sendall` takes the string we want to send and sends it over the network, and `socket.recv` returns a message that was sent to us.
 But because the `socket` library is closer to the primitives in the machine than the `requests` library, it asks us to specify the size of the buffers we'll use to send and receive messages and the character encodings used in these messages.
 So many details!